 Review the guidance for implementing an adequate management structure for a Category I facility contained in sections 4.1 and 4.2 of NUREG-1280.

-Review the guidance for implementing an adequate management structure for a Category III facility contained in chapter 1 of NUREG-1065.
-Compare and contrast the guidance for Category I.
+Review the guidance for implementing an adequate management structure for a Category III facility contained in chapter 1 of NUREG-1065 and for a Category II facility contained in chapter 3 of NUREG-2159.
+Compare and contrast the management structure guidance for Category I, II, and III facilities.

 Review the guidance for implementing an adequate management structure for a Category III enrichment facility contained in chapter 1 of NUREG/CR-5734.
 Compare and contrast the Category III enrichment facility guidance with the guidance for other Category III facilities.